The Canadian Code of Advertising Standards Frequently Asked Questions

 What’s in the Code?

-industry and public understanding of the interpretation and application of the clauses.
+that enhance industry and public understanding of the interpretation and application of the provisions.

 What does the Code do?